Selena Gomez and The Weeknd Are Totally Twinning During New York City Date

 Later on, the couple were photographed by fans when they stopped by a pet shop and hung out with some four-legged friends on Saturday night.
 Talk about puppy love!

-Selena and Abel got caught kissing back in January, but are clearly much more open about their romance.
+Selena and Abel got caught kissing back in January, but are clearly much more open about their romance nowadays.
 Check out Selena and Abel's relationship from the budding beginning to full-fledged love...

 Jamie McCarthy/Getty Images